 Interactive Workshops (IWS)

 Interactive Workshops are sessions in which speakers share and discuss evidence and experience gathered - clinical and/or basic - in a certain field.
-These sessions are highly interactive and involve a number of communication techniques to involve participants.
+These sessions are highly interactive and include a number of communication techniques to involve participants.
 Due to this interactive character, the size of the session is limited, and it is advisable to arrive early to secure your place.

 Interactive Symposium (ISYM)